 Read Level.
 This level only allows the trader to view the Bid prices for the product type shown in the quotes screen.
 If this is chosen the user will not be able to click on the price cell to perform a transaction and the cell background color will not change if the mouse moves over the cell

 None level.
-This level neither gives the trader read or transaction ability.
-On the quotes screen the trader will see N/A for the bid price.
-If this is chosen the cell will appear as a blank in the quotes area.
+This level prevents the user from seeing the bid price.
+On the quotes screen the user will see a blank cell for the bid price.

 A selector for the access level to the Offer amounts.
 The different access levels that can be given to the trader are: